bablr-lang/bablr-vm/README.md

 If you have a private inquiry, send me an [email](mailto:conartist6@gmail.com).
 Thanks for helping keep the project organized!

+This project uses the [debug](https://www.npmjs.com/package/debug) package.
+To debug the code, set `DEBUG=cst-tokens;` in your environment.
+This will provide highly useful stack traces for debugging the grammar which, due to language limiations, are an all-or-nothing affair.
+The only possible place to generate such stack traces is before we know that there is an error!

 ## Usage

 ```js